whoabhaysharma/file-manipulator/README.md

 - Generate structured JSON output from file content
 - Download the processed content as a text file
 - User-friendly configuration interface

-## Setup

-### Installation

-1. Clone this repository or download the ZIP file
-2. Open Chrome and navigate to `chrome://extensions/`
-3. Enable Developer Mode (toggle in the top right)
-4. Click "Load unpacked" and select the extension directory

-### Configuration

-1. Click on the extension icon in your toolbar to open the popup
-2. Enter your Gemini API key in the configuration section
-3. Customize file patterns to match the files you want to process
-4. Click "Save Configuration" to store your settings
-5. Toggle "Enable File Manipulation" to activate the extension

-## How It Works

-1. When you download a file that matches your configured patterns, the extension will allow the original download to complete
-2. The extension will then read the file content and send it to the Gemini API for processing
-3. The API will analyze the content and extract structured data (receipt ID, consignment ID, box ID)
-4. The extension will create a new text file with the JSON result and download it automatically

 ## API Integration